weecology/lab-manual/UF-Policies:-Graduating.md

 ## Odds and ends
 * If you had a pcard, close it out by emailing the pcard team (pcard@ufl.edu) a few days before your last day.
 They will cancel it and you are supposed to shred it yourself.
+* Don't forget to leave your lab key, and any computer equipment you've been using